OpenDDS/OpenDDS/docs/devguide/internet_enabled_rtps.rst

 .. option:: -CertificateIdPattern <regex>

   This requires security to be enabled.
-  Specify a regex pattern used to match client participant's certificate subject name to enable the asynchronous discovery feature.
+  Specify a regex pattern used to match a client participant's certificate subject name to enable the asynchronous discovery feature.
-  For matched client, the first group match will be used as the key to cache the client's partitions.
+  For a matched client, the first group match will be used as the key to cache the client's partitions.
-  The cached partitions will be used to forward the client's messages immediately in subsequent sessions before the client completes discovery with the relay.
+  The cached partitions will be used to forward the matching client's messages immediately in subsequent sessions before the client completes discovery with the relay.
 Effectively, this allows the client to initiate discovery with other clients in parallel with its discovery with the relay.
+  The default is the empty string which disables the asynchronous discovery feature.

 .. option:: -SynchronizeAsyncDiscoveryCache 0|1